-Students to be considered for identification under the Giftedness exceptionality must have a WISC-IV General Ability Index result at or above the 98th percentile and be reviewed in the context of overall academic achievement and skills as a learner by a Psychologist/ Psychological Associate employed by the Rainbow District School Board.
-The Board will consider data contained in reports by professionals not employed by the Board.
+The Rainbow District School Board does not assess students specifically for Giftedness.
+An assessment completed by professionals not employed by the Board must have a WISC-V General Ability Index result at or above the 98th percentile and be reviewed in the context of overall academic achievement and skills as a learner by a Psychologist/ Psychological Associate employed by the Rainbow District School Board.
 Discrepant scores will be reviewed in the context of the student's overall profile and discussed with the Superintendent of Special Education prior to an identification.
+The Rainbow District School Board does not provide a specific program for students with a Giftedness exceptionality.

-■ Mild Intellectual Disability
+Mild Intellectual Disability